Djanira: Biography

-Djanira was born in Avaré, daughter of Oscar de Paiva Pia Job Paiva was initially registered.
+Djanira was born in Avaré, daughter of a Guaraní descent father, Oscar [de] Paiva, and an Austrian-born mother.
+She was registered at her birth under the name Pia Job Paiva.

 At 23, she was hospitalized with tuberculosis in São José dos Campos where she made her first drawing: Christ on Golgotha.
 As her health improved, she continued treatment in Rio de Janeiro, residing in Santa Teresa, because of its clean air.
 In 1930, she rented a small house in the neighborhood and installed a family pension.
 One of her guests, the painter Emeric Mercier, encouraged her and gave her painting lessons.
 Djanira also attended a night drawing course at the Liceu de Artes e Ofícios.
 In this period she kept in touch with the couple Arpad Szenes and Maria Helena Vieira da Silva, with Milton Dacosta, Carlos Scliar, and others living in Santa Teresa and attending the art world.

 In the late 1930s, in the state capital, she had her first evening drawing classes in art instruction in the School of Arts and Crafts and the painter Emeric Mercier, a tenant Djanira hosts in Santa Teresa.
 She had contact with the artists Carlos Scliar, Milton Dacosta, Árpád Szenes, Maria Helena Vieira da Silva and Jean-Pierre Chabloz, regulars of the pension, which provided a stimulating environment and eventually led to her exhibition at the 48th National Salon of Fine Arts in 1942.
 In the following year, she held her first solo show in the Brazilian Press Association (ABI).
 In 1945, she traveled to New York where she saw the work of Pieter Bruegel and came into contact with Fernand Léger, Joan Miró and Marc Chagall.
 Back in Brazil, she created the Candomblé mural for the residence of the writer Jorge Amado, in Salvador, and a panel for the Liceu Municipal de Petropolis.
 Between 1953 and 1954, she traveled to study in the Soviet Union.